 They chose a classical linear structure and used color-coding to make it more readable.
 A great idea was to add testimonials of their actual customers dealing with the product during the user research stage.
 This helped to empathize with them better, make existing problems feel more real and urgent and justify the data about their feelings.

-It’s also a great thing to add for those who you’ll be presenting your user journey map to.
+It’s also a great thing to add for those who you’ll be presenting your user customer map to.
 These people will not be completely familiar with the research process behind it, but reading the testimonials could help them get more context on what’s going on at each stage of the journey.

 Example 4: UXPressia